Agent Skills Developer Guide

 skills.sh / agentskills.io: Directories for discovering and installing skills, with documentation on the agent skills specification.

-NOTE: Always review community-contributed skills before using them.
+Always review community-contributed skills before using them.
 Skills can include scripts that may execute in your environment.
 Verify instructions and bundled scripts meet your security standards.

 9. Advanced Patterns